Volume999/AI_Picture_Redrawing/README.md

 # Photobooks Online
 Photobooks online is a web application designed to store and share your photos packed (thematically, or else) inside photobooks, share them with others, as well as follow other people's photobooks

-Project was made using Agile methodology (Scrum Framework) using Atlassian's Jira software App design was made in Figma
+Project was made using Agile methodology (Scrum Framework) using Atlassian Jira software <br>
+App design was made in Figma <br>
-Database ERM in Lucidchart
+Database ERM in Lucidchart <br>
-VCS Usign Git / Github
+VCS Usign Git / Github <br>

 ## Installation
 1. Clone the repository